Volunteer Victim Advocate

-ATV's Victim Advocate program is one of the most challenging and rewarding opportunities we offer.
+ATV's Victim Advocate program is one of the most rewarding opportunities we offer.

-A Victim Advocate responds to calls 24 hours a day from crime victims, law enforcement, and/or hospital staff for victims of violent crime.
-They meet with victims of domestic violence, sexual assault, and other violent crimes to:
+Victim Advocates respond to calls from crime victims, law enforcement, and/or hospital staff for victims of violent crime.
+Advocates meet with victims of domestic violence, sexual assault, and other violent crimes to:

 - Provide emotional support, advocacy, crisis intervention, and services referrals